 “Some families have reported so much soot damage that they have filed insurance claims, only to find such damages aren’t covered in their policies,” says natural living expert Debra Lynn Dadd, author of Home Safe Home (Tarcher Perigee Publishers, 1997) and six other books about safe and nontoxic products.

 And if that weren’t enough, aromatherapy candles that are scented with synthetic oils release microscopic particles that can cause cancer and other health problems when inhaled.

 Once upon a time, many scented candles on the market contained lead-core wicks.
 Fragrance oils soften the wax, so the manufacturers used lead to make the wicks stand firm.

 Fortunately, unless you have candles more than a decade old, they probably don’t have a lead-core wick, because those were banned in 2003.
 A candle with a lead-core wick releases five times the amount of lead considered hazardous for children and exceeds EPA pollution standards for outdoor air, says the Consumer Product Safety Commission (CPSC).
 Exposure to high amounts of lead has been linked to hormone disruption, behavioral problems, learning disabilities, and numerous health problems.
-If you think you may still have lead-wicked candles in your home, see the box for a simple test.
+If you think you may still have lead-wicked candles in your home, see below for a quick test.\

 Natural Candle Alternatives

 There are no rules or bans in the works for paraffin candles and those scented with synthetic oils.
 In the meantime, you don’t have to give up candles altogether.